evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 ### Aliases

-Aliases can be used for patch testing, commit queue testing, GitHub PRs, GitHub checks, git tag triggers, project triggers, and patch triggers.
+Aliases can be used for patch testing, merge queue testing, GitHub PRs, GitHub checks, git tag triggers, project triggers, and patch triggers.

 For most aliases, you must define a variant regex or tags, and a task